-Based on these matters, the present study aimed to evaluate the hygiene in sanitary conveyors belts in chicken-cutting area of slaughterhouses located in Southeastern Brazil, before and after the preoperational and operational hygiene.
-For this, it was carried out Enterobacteriaceae and Clostridium spp. quantification in sanitary conveyors belts of poultry slaughterhouses.
+57 Based on these matters, the present study aimed to evaluate the hygiene in 58 sanitary conveyors in chicken-cutting area of slaughterhouses located in Southeastern 59 Brazil, before and after the preoperational and operational hygiene.
+For this, it was carried 60 out Enterobacteriaceae and Clostridium spp. counting in sanitary conveyors of poultry 61 slaughterhouses.